- Home

 - The amount of time the crossing gates will be down at Scott Street will increase from 10 minutes out of each hour to 19 minutes out of each hour during weekday peak service times

-To mitigate the effects that the increase in trains will have on safety, traffic, and noise, the City of San Bruno is exploring options for a grade separation at Scott Street.
+To mitigate the effects that the increase in trains will have on safety, traffic, and noise, the City of San Bruno explored options for a grade separation at Scott Street.
+The project study report was completed in 2021.
+The City preferred an alternative that consisted of slightly raising the railroad tracks, closing Scott Street to vehicular traffic, and constructing a pedestrian and bicycle undercrossing.

 Frequently Asked Questions